nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Only one condition should be specified at a time.
 * If there is no available data for the specified faculty or school residence, a message will be displayed to inform users that the specified faculty or school residence has no available data.

+> For a smooth user experience, please refer to the [Input Formats](#input-formats) section below for more information regarding the input accepted by the stats command.

 Examples:
 * `stats COM` displays the percentage of vaccinated students in School of Computing.